synthql/SynthQL/packages/docs/docs/200-security/index.md

 const queryEngine = new QueryEngine({..., allowUnknownQueries:true});
 ```

+You can read more about registered queries [here](/docs/security/registered-queries).

 ## Restricting access to tables and columns

 You can use the `.requires` method to define what permissions are required to run the query.